theonefromthesky/smart_heating/README.md

 * **Heat Up Rate**: Measures thermal gain in **°C/min**.
 * **Heat Loss Rate**: Measures how fast your room cools when the heating is off (**°C/min**).
 * **Learned Overshoot**: Displays the calculated thermal overshoot in **°C**.
+* **Reference Outside Temp**: The weighted average outside temperature captured during previous heating cycles.
 * **Next Fire Time**: Displays "Now" if active, "Preheating" during early starts, or a formatted timestamp for the next predicted run.

 ## ⚙️ Configuration Parameters

 Accessible via the **Options Flow**, you can tune your thermostat without restarting:

-* **Comfort Temperature**: Your target temperature for active schedule periods.
+* **Comfort & Setback Temp**: Your target temperatures for On/Off schedule periods.
-* **Setback Temperature**: The energy-saving "economy" temperature used when the schedule is off.
+* **Outside Sensor Source**: Select a `weather` entity or a specific outdoor temperature `sensor` to enable weather compensation.
+* **Weather Sensitivity**: A slider (0-5%) to adjust how aggressively the system adds extra pre-heat time on cold days.
+* **Max Heat Loss Time**: The maximum duration (in minutes) the system will track cooling before finalizing the calculation (Default: 6 hours).
 * **Hysteresis**: The temperature buffer to prevent frequent switching.
 * **Max Boiler Runtime**: A safety watchdog that forces the boiler off if a cycle runs too long.
 * **Min Burn Time**: The minimum runtime required for the system to trust and "learn" from a heating cycle.